dashakrolik/surf-forecast-backend/README.md

 The backend for the application providing an overview of Beach Breaks in Portugal and the weather forecast for them.

+## To run the application

+Cd into the top folder of the app and run `mvn spring-boot:run`.

 ## Endpoints

 HTTP requests should be sent to localhost:8080.